CloudCannon/justice-jekyll-template/README.md

 * Add, update or remove a post in the *Posts* collection.
 * The **Staff Author** field links to members in the **Staff** collection.
-* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.

 ### Contact Form